Sky TV recruits international talent Martin Stewart to take over from John Fellet

-Sky TV has finally named the successor to long-time chief executive John Fellet - although Fellet will be looking over his shoulder as he controversially stays on as a director.
+Sky TV has finally named the successor to long-time chief executive John Fellet - although Fellet will be looking over the newcomer's shoulder as he controversially stays on as a director.

-The broadcaster's new CEO is UK-born Martin Stewart, formerly chief executive of OSN, the leading pay TV network in the Middle East.
+The broadcaster's new CEO is UK-born Martin Stewart, who will shift over from his current role as chief executive of OSN, the leading pay TV network in the Middle East.

-He was also CFO of Sky in the UK when it launched its digital platform and the company doubled its subscriber base in four years, Sky TV NZ says.
+He was also chief financial officer at BSkyB in the UK between 1998 and 2004 when the media firm doubled its subscriber base.

-Stewart's sports credentials include being CFO of the Football Association (FA), serving on the Board of the London Organising Committee for the Olympic and Paralympic Games for seven years and playing a key role in successful Premier League and UEFA broadcast renewals on behalf of Sky UK.
+Stewart's sports credentials include being CFO of the Football Association (FA) for a six-month stint in 2016, serving on the Board of the London Organising Committee for the Olympic and Paralympic Games for seven years and playing a key role in successful Premier League and UEFA broadcast renewals on behalf of Sky UK.

 In his OSN and Sky UK roles, Stewart tracks the career of UK-based ex-pat Mike Darcey, who was appointed to Sky's board in September 2017.